Are you heading into student life and wondering how to have a long distance relationship in college or university?

 - When they’ve taken the time to visit you and put their own money towards it, be grateful that they’re doing this for you.
 Be supportive and make them comfortable as soon as they arrive.

-Why being in a LDR can be great for students
+Why having a LDR in college can be amazing

 Going to college is such a massive milestone that it can sometimes feel like you’ve been uprooted from everything familiar.